laitanawe/introscicomp/_episodes/01-introduction.md

 ### Loops

+- A shell script is just a list of bash commands in a text file.
+- To make a shell script file executable, run `chmod +x script.sh`.

 **Loops** are a programming construct which allow us to repeat a command or set of commands for each item in a list.
 As such they are key to productivity improvements through automation.